-Nicholas Johnson is Managing Director and Head of Special Project at GLP, responsible for driving and setting the Group's strategic agenda with focus on new business initiatives.
+Nicholas Johnson is the Chief Financial Officer and is responsible for the Group's financial resources and has management responsibility for global finance, treasury, financial planning and corporate development functions.
 Nicholas has 20 years of international investment banking experience with JPMorgan where he worked in a number of roles including Head of Asia Pacific Real Estate Gaming and Lodging, Head of Asia Pacific Equity and Derivative Capital Markets and Head of East Asia Investment Banking Coverage.
-He has been instrumental in leading some of the largest and most innovative real estate and capital markets transactions in Asia, including GLP's initial public offering in 2010.
-Prior to JPMorgan, Nicholas worked for PriceWaterhouseCoopers in a number of departments including Corporate Finance and Transaction Services providing transaction based advice for large multinational and SME clients.
+He has been instrumental in leading some of the largest and most innovative real estate and capital markets transactions in Asia, including GLP's IPO in 2010.
+Prior to joining JPMorgan Nicholas worked for PriceWaterhouseCoopers in a number of departments including Corporate Finance and Transaction Services providing transaction based advice for large multinational and SME clients.
 Nicholas is a Barrister at Law and was admitted to the Institute of Chartered Accountants in England and Wales.
 Nicholas is based in Hong Kong.